 I don’t know about you, but Three Kings Day wasn’t a 'thing' where I came from.
 We called it the Epiphany, and to me it meant my Uncle Biff’s birthday and the sad ordeal of taking down the Christmas tree.

-Happily, here on Mallorca, the celebration of The Day of the Three Kings, Els Reis in the local tongue, means we all get to enjoy the holiday season just a little bit longer, keeping cheer alive well into the first week of January.
-We even have a national holiday on this day.
+Happily, here on Mallorca the celebration of Three Kings Day, Els Reis in the local tongue, means we all get to enjoy the holiday season just a little bit longer, keeping cheer alive well into the first week of January.

 Mallorca and the Magi #

 There are many more lovely traditions celebrated around the world, but to me none are as special as the way the Spanish splash out for the three wise men, and the Mallorcans take it one step beyond.

 Here on the island, children from another era celebrated Els Reis the way kids from other places celebrated Christmas.
 It was a day where gifts were exchanged, and fun was to be had.
 Today, the clever children here have learned to “double dip” and many families celebrate both days with gift giving, but even still, Three Kings Day is the bigger of the two.
 In fact, it is estimated that 70% of Mallorca’s locals prefer Three Kings to Christmas.

 Mallorca’s children write to their favourite wise man rather than Father Christmas, telling him what it is he or she would like.
 On the 5th of January, children (and the odd adult too, I reckon) leave sweets, wine or milk out for the visiting king along with a polished shoe, who replaces the food items with gifts.